Writing a Successful Media Pitch – 6 Simple Strategies

 I recently came across the review you wrote, “Best Dog Leash Ever,” and we’d love to send you a free brush for review on Jane’s Pet World Blog.
 Please let me know if you’re interested and I can send you additional information.
 Thanks.

 What other tactics have you used to pitch the media?
 Have they been successful?
-Please share your experiences in the comments below.
+Feel free to share them with us by sending us a message.

 Ethos is a multiplatform branding agency that develops and executes integrated marketing campaigns across multiple channels for companies inside and outside Maine.